zhangtianran/zhangtianran.github.io/index.md

 #### Jilin University（2015.9~2019.7）
 - **BIOMOD Biomolecular Design Competition**
-This competition is held at University of California, San Francisco.
-We use DNA origami to make a nanocage for encapsulation of TMV protein.
+This competition was held at University of California, San Francisco.
+We used DNA origami to make a nanocage for encapsulation of TMV protein.
 We won silver award.
-- **Final year project**
-I synthesized porous materials for purification of pollutant in water.

 ### **SELFIES WITH FAMOUS RESEARCHERS**
 <div>